-The Bonds are to be issued for the purpose of providing funds for certain construction programs of the District, as more fully set forth in the Preliminary Official Statement related to the Bonds (the "Preliminary Official Statement").
+The Bonds are to be issued for the purpose of providing funds for the refunding of certain bonds of the District, as more fully set forth in the Preliminary Official Statement related to the Bonds (the "Preliminary Official Statement").
 All such Bonds are to be issued under and in full compliance with the Constitution and laws of the State of Maryland, including the Public Utilities Article of the Annotated Code of Maryland, as amended.